 SAFEST AUSTRALIAN SWIMMING BEACHES

 Not sure I have much of a conclusion, except that yes we are laidback *lazy with our language, and without visiting our country, seeing Australia only through mainstream media is buying a very warped view!

 Indigenous Australians don’t usually talk in slang the way ‘European Australians’ do, and for good reason.
 Indigenous Australians have their own languages, depending on each community, particular place, and people.

 In 2020, the Djambarrpuyngu language was recorded as the most spoken Indigenous language in Australia.

 If you are from Australia and have anything to add to this conversation, id love to know.
-If you’re an international traveller and also have any questions like the common ‘what does arvo mean in Australian slang’? or anything else id love to know too 🙂
+If you’re an international traveller and also have any questions like the common ‘what does arvo mean in Australian slang’? or anything else id love to hear those also 🙂